akinjide/akinjide-www/content/2019/reducing-search-space.md

 `offsetFactory()` has a function declared within, `createOffset()` which creates a local variable *offsets* and a single lexical environment that is shared by the *anonymous inner function*.
 The inner function defined inside `offsetFactory()` has its own local variables, however, since inner functions have access to variables of outer functions, *offsets* variable declared in the parent function, `offsetFactory()` can be accessed by the *anonymous inner function*.

-`createOffset()` accepts 2 parameters, *number* to offset from and *count* indicating how many numbers to generate.
+`createOffset()` accepts two parameters, *number* to offset from and *count* indicating how many numbers to generate.
 The loop uses the *count* parameter and modulus to generate numbers on both left and right of the *number* provided as a parameter and afterward push the initial *number* provided into the result.

 The *anonymous inner function* will be invoked as a callback function to any standard method that accepts function as an argument and the *anonymous inner function* accepts 1 parameter, *searchNumber* for filtering through the local variable *offsets* created by the `createOffset()` function.
 If there's a match during an iteration of local variable *offsets* the *anonymous inner function* returns true otherwise false.

-### Run the code
+## Run the code

 You'll notice *fibSequence* is filtered by `filterFn()`.
 Although it works as expected, the performance is not good enough.
 What happens here is every time `filterFn()` is invoked with a new *searchNumber* from *fibSequence*; closure variable, *offsets* is iterated and compared with *searchNumber* until a match is found.

-### Calculate the cost
+## Calculate the cost

 If given **(i.e. offsets = [1..1000])** and **(i.e. fibSequence = [1..2000])**, iterating through *fibSequence* linearly X times and for each M item, iterate over *offsets* linearly N items *:(, sad!*.
 Giving, `M * N`.

-## Second Iteration
+# Second Iteration

 After discovering this problem, my research revealed the high-cost operation can be reduced by yanking 1 item off the local variable, *offsets* for each *fibSequence* number match.
 The below code gives insight: